read-write-web/rww-play/README.md

 ( TODO: The Content-Length should not be 0 for HEAD.
 Bug in Play2.0 probably )

-So we add the couch acl which gives access to that information in addition to the default owner of the collection, to two groups of people
+So we add the couch acl which gives access to that information in addition to the default owner of the collection, to two groups of people by patching the acl with [couch.acl.patch](eg/couch.acl.patch)

 ```bash
 $  curl -X PATCH -k -i -H "Content-Type: application/sparql-update; utf-8"  --cert ../eg/test-localhost.pem:test --data-binary @../eg/couch.acl.patch https://localhost:8443/2013/couch.acl